memgraph/docs/docs/import-data/kafka/overview.md

 ## What next?

-Take a look at tutorials we made to help you connect Memgraph and Kafka.
-Learn more about the query power of Cypher language, or check out MAGE - an open-source repository that contains graph algorithms and modules that can help you tackle the most interesting and challenging graph analytics problems.
-If you are using **Memgraph Lab**, a visual user interface for running queries and visualizing graph data, you might be interested in Style script language that will help you bedazzle your graphs.
+Take a look at tutorial we made to help you [connect Memgraph and Kafka](/tutorials/graph-stream-processing-with-kafka.md).
+Learn more about the query power of [Cypher language](/cypher-manual), or check out [MAGE](/mage) - an open-source repository that contains graph algorithms and modules that can help you tackle the most interesting and challenging graph analytics problems.
+If you are using **Memgraph Lab**, a visual user interface for running queries and visualizing graph data, you might be interested in [Style script language](/memgraph-lab/style-script/quick-start) that will help you bedazzle your graphs.
 Above all, enjoy your graph database!